 Kelly and Woolley – About us.

 Gary started playing the guitar and singing songs at the age of 14.
-His early influences were Nick Drake, John Martyn and Tir Na Nog as well as the singer songwriters from the States and Canada.
-After playing at school in a duo with life long friend John Rainer there were stints fronting rhythm and blues bands and a brush with prog rock.
+His early influences were Nick Drake, John Martyn and Tir Na Nog as well as singer songwriters from the States and Canada.
+After playing at school in a duo with life long friend John Rainer there were stints fronting rhythm and blues bands and even a brush with prog rock.
 Gary returned to his first love after seeing Dick Gaughan play in the late 80s and discovering the playing of Nic Jones, Pete Morton and Roger Wilson.

 Gary co-ran Salisbury Folk Club in the 90s and since moving to Cambridge to work at The Junction in 1994 he played regularly at the Mayflower and Cambridge folk clubs, in the later years with good friend Stephen Greenwood playing fiddle, and occasionally Cath Coombs on Cello.